The following areas are covered by Child Development Center Policies.

 Child Abuse Policy.
 Staff trained in Child Abuse Recognition and Prevention are on the Center's premises at all times.
 If a staff member suspects that a child has been abused or neglected, he/she will notify the Director or Assistant Director.
 The staff member will then contact Athens County Children’s Services.
 Staff who report suspicions of child abuse or neglect are immune from discharge, retaliation or other disciplinary action.
 If a staff person is accused of abuse or neglect, Ohio University Human Resources and Legal Affairs would be contacted.
 The accused person would be put on administrative leave pending investigation.
 Athens Children’s Services would also be contacted.

 Meals and Snacks Policy.
 The Ohio University Child Development Center serves all children a nutritious morning snack that consists of a bread product (whole wheat bagel, muffin, cereal, etc) milk and fresh fruit or canned fruit in fruit juice.
-The Center will provide a nutritious lunch and an afternoon snack for an extra daily fee.
-Parents who request the meal plan must fill out the meal request form at the start of the quarter.
-Parents choosing to pack a lunch and snack for their child must follow the nutritional requirements stated by ODJFS (Ohio Department of Job and Family Services).
+Parents will provide a packed lunch and afternoon snack for their child which must follow the nutritional requirements stated by ODJFS (Ohio Department of Job and Family Services).

 Transportation Policy.
 For parents: drop off and pick up parking is provided near the entryway to the Center.
 Handicap accessible parking is available.
 For students: Students can park on the street behind the building (west Ridge Drive) next to ball fields or they can take the Bobcat Express to the Center.
 The Cats Cab runs every hour.
 Students with a commuter tag may park in the designated commuter lots; limited parking is provided in this area.
 Students cannot park in the parking lot next to the building.